 SEC.
-39. Section 1515 of the Code of Civil Procedure is renumbered and amended to read:
+39. Section 1515 of the Code of Civil Procedure is re-

-1525.
+1515.
 1570.
-The expiration of any period of time specified by statute or court order, during which an action or proceeding may be commenced or enforced to obtain payment of a claim for money or recovery of property, shall does not prevent the money or property from being presumed-abandened-property escheated, nor affect any duty to file a report required by this chapter or to pay or deliver abandened escheated property to the State Controller.
+The expiration of any period of time specified by statute or court order, during which an action or proceeding may be commenced or enforced to obtain payment of a claim for money or recovery of property, shell does not prevent the money or property from being presumed-abandened-preperty escheated, nor affect any duty to file a report required by this chapter or to pay or deliver abandened escheated property to the State Controller.
 The payment or delivery of escheated property to the Controller does not revive or reinstate any right to claim such property that is barred at the time of such payment or delivery either because of failure to present such claim to the holder or because of failure to commence an action thereon within the period prescribed by an applicable statute of limitations.